ezfs

 comments: any comments here

-would indicate that student with UNI abc123 spent 15 hrs on this assignment and that Linux-List was the easiest and Tabletop was the hardest, learned the least on Multi-Server and most on Fridge, and strongly agree that this assignment significantly improved abc123’s understanding of file systems.
+would indicate that student with UNI abc123 spent 15 hrs on this assignment and that Linux-List was the easiest and Tabletop was the hardest, learned the least on Shellder and most on Fridge, and strongly agree that this assignment significantly improved abc123’s understanding of file systems.
 The README should be placed in the top level directory of your team repo.
 5 points for this assignment will be allocated to grading your README.

 Code Style